DBJDBJ/dbj_gzipstream/readme.md

 > Build in VStudio.
 Run the release build for benchmarking.

-<h3> Take advantage of the GZip and Brotli compression methods to reduce the size of string data and improve performance in your .NET Core applications.</h3>
+<h3> Compare .NET Core GZip and Brotli compression methods to reduce the size of string data and improve performance in your .NET Core applications.</h3>

 <h3>&nbsp;</h3>